Choose another writer in this calendar:

 his verse too obscure and difficult.
 Confined by ill health to her

 bedroom, she did not expect to have a lover.
-After several hundred
+At that time the great love of her life was a cocker spaniel named Flush.

 Following their first meeting, Robert Browning proposed